 So what can be done about people’s rising cyberstress levels?
-Consumers can take matters into their own hands by installing a comprehensive security solution such as Kaspersky Security Cloud, which takes the pressure off of them to protect all of their devices from complex threats.
+Consumers can take matters into their own hands by installing a comprehensive security solution such as Kaspersky Premium, which takes the pressure off of them to protect all of their devices from complex threats.
 In turn, technology companies can help by educating consumers about cyberthreats, showing them that security doesn’t have to be stressful.
 (That’s what we’re doing on this blog, as a matter of fact).
 Educated users can feel empowered rather than stressed out — not to mention, they help make their connected world a safer place and can instill the same cybersecurity responsibility in others.

 To read the full Kaspersky Lab report, “The State of Cyber-Stress,” visit our website.